janedoe941/cafealpha/_pages/about.md

 ## Planned posts

-- Critique of tech sector; liberatory potential of technology; solarpunk
 - On faith and religion
 - On love and hate
 - List of recommended YT channels and podcasts